 To meet the topic of ecological economics adequately, the range of courses is developed interdisciplinarily.
 In the courses, aspects from natural, social, legal and political sciences are discussed together with questions about operative environmental governance and economics.

 These courses are integrated in the following study programs:

 Here, you can find an overview about the current courses of these study programs:

 - Study offer: M. A. Sustainability Economics and Management

 - Study offer: M. A. Business Administration, Economics and Law

 - Study offer: B. A. Economics and Business Administration.

 Together with Nina Gmeiner and Julia Tschersich of the Chair Economy of the Commons and Sebastian Rohe of the Chair Organisation & Innovation, Hendrik Wolter published a Working Paper with the title "Wie, wir lesen?".
-The paper deals with reading seminars as a building blocks of exploratory learning in economic sciences.
+The paper deals with reading seminars as a building block of exploratory learning in economic sciences.

 The Working Paper series is a product of the Working Group Exploratory Learning of the German Association for educational and academic staff development in Higher Education (dghd).
-The papers are published online at the Carl von Ossietzky University Oldenburg and adresses everyone interested in Exploratory Learning.
+The papers are published online at the Carl von Ossietzky University Oldenburg and addresses everyone interested in Exploratory Learning.